VSchaepertoens/desialylation/README.md

 2. The _in silico_ desialylated masses were filtered based on their correspondence with the experimentally desialylated masses

-3. (optional) The _in silico_ desialylated hit scores were filtered with a cut-off (range from 0.01 to 1)
+3. The _in silico_ desialylated hit scores were filtered with a cut-off (range from 0.01 to 1)

-4. Fractional abundances were calculated for the filtered _in silico_ desialylated masses.
-Afterwards the fractional abundances were filtered with a given cut-off.
+4. Relative abundances of computational and experimental Myozyme spectra were calculated and plotted

+The complete analysis and plotting of the publication figures can be followed step-be-step in desialylation.qmd document which was rendered either as desialylation.html or desialylation.pdf.